ysaito2/blog/projects.markdown

 permalink: /Projects/
 ---

 I identified six projects that I want to work on during my lifetime.
 Each project will be allocated a 10-year timeframe.
 The projects will have periodic reviews to make sure the project is progressing accordingly.
-The timeline of the projects will have to reiterated to make adjustments as I figure out the best way it works for me.
-I added more reviews upfront since there is potential to make large improvements to optimize the projects.

-&nbsp;

-## Project timeline

-**end of year 1.**
-- Make sure the goal for the next 10 years is expressed clearly, with KPIs so that success (or failure) can be measured properly
-- Make sure the goal is *relevant* with the timeframe you are working on (don't start a project too early or too late)
-- Run some small scale experiments to check bottlenecks.
-Flush out the risks involved in the projects.
-Brainstorm ideas to overcome the risks.

-&nbsp;

-**end of year 3.**
-- Check with the KPIs of the project to assess progress.
-- Is it progressing accordingly?
-If it is not, this would be the time to radically change approach.

-&nbsp;

-**end of year 5**
-- Check with the KPIs of the project to assess progress.
-- Find out what are bottlenecks in the progress of project, make minor changes as required
-- There should be **NO radical changes** to the approach at this stage.
-Even if your stuck with an less than optimal approach, stick with your guns
-- Review improvements that can be made.
-Implement to guide the project to success in the next five years

-&nbsp;

-**end of year 10.**
-- review the result of the project
-- list lessons to learned that can be translated to future projects

 &nbsp;
 ## project list

 ### project engineering